Research & Opportunities

 Are Chinese mystery snails a concern for the eastern Canada region?

 Our reporting app is now launched!
-We are currently doing beta testing so your feedback would be appreciated.
 If you think you may have found Chinese mystery snails anywhere in the Maritimes or/and Newfoundland & Labrador, please test our iPhone / Android app!
 Your feedback is important.
 Instructions (PDF) or try this link to next page with graphics.

-If you can't use the phone app, please take a photograph and send us an email at email@example.com!
+If you can't use the phone app, please take a photograph and send us an email at firstname.lastname@example.org or leave a message with Jenny in the Environmental Science office at 902-420-5737.
 We will follow up and once verified, add your report to our interactive map.

 Many lakes and rivers in Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland have been found to have Chinese mystery snails.
 To date, most work on aquatic invasive species only focused on sport fish species.
 However invasive aquatic invertebrates such as the Chinese mystery snails are also of concern.
 The Chinese mystery snails are an aquarium & food species native to east Asia which may be spreading through the Shubenacadie waterway system in Nova Scotia and the Saint John System in New Brunswick.
 Reports also have been made from Newfoundland and Prince Edward Island.